mkjuergens/selective-msms/README.md

 unzip checkpoints.zip
 ```

-## Reproduce the Results
+## Reproduce results from the paper

-Already have `results.zip`?
-You are on the fast path.
-No MassSpecGym download or GPU is needed:
+When using `results.zip` , no MassSpecGym download or GPU is needed:

 ```bash
 python scripts/evaluate.py validate --data data